Categories

 • The capital city of South Australia, Adelaide is home to around 1.4 million people.

-• Nicknames: Addy, City of Churches, RADelaide, The 20 minute City
+• Nicknames: Addy, City of Churches, RADelaide, The 20 Minute City.

 PRACTICAL INFORMATION

-• Currency: Australian Dollar (AUD)
+• Currency: Australian Dollar (AUD).

-• Spoken languages: Australian English.
+• Spoken languages: English.

 • Best time to visit: from November to March, for pleasant temperatures and little rainfall.

-• Arriving via airport (ADL): you can get to to the city centre in 22 minutes on the JetBus (J1 and J2 lines from Stop 10 on airport road) for $5.80.
+• Arriving via airport (ADL): you can get to the city centre in 22 minutes on the JetBus (J1 and J2 lines from Stop 10 on airport road) for $5.80.

-• Taxis charge $18-25 for the city centre (this includes the $3 airport exit levy).
+• Taxis charge $20-27 for the city centre (this includes the $3 airport exit levy).
 The ride will be approx. 10-15 minutes.

 WHERE TO STAY

 • Best hostel for solo travelers: Adelaide Central YHA.
 Newly-renovated and right in the heart of Adelaide, this one is a winner.
-Welcoming staff, with modern and clean facilities (cleaned daily).
-Not the cheapest in town, but you get what you pay for!

 GETTING AROUND

 • Adelaide Metro represents the public transportation network in the city, which consists of train, tram and bus services.
-Tickets allow transfers aboard the services and cost $5.90 one-way on cash tickets (peak) or $4.05 for Metrocard holders.
-A day pass is available for $11.20.

 • Instead of taxis, consider getting a quote from Uber first (use their app).
+UberX (base fare $2.20, $1/km)

 ADELAIDE NIGHTLIFE